ericjang/graphjs/README.md

 # GraphJS

-GraphJS is a framework for representing Mathematical Graphs in JavaScript.
-It provides lightweight graph classes can be extended for applications like representing Chemical Structures, Social Networks, Condensed Matter Physics, and just about anything and everything that can be represented as an abstract group of interconnected nodes.
+GraphJS is a framework for representing mathematical graphs in JavaScript, inspired by the popular <a href='http://networkx.lanl.gov'>NetworkX</a> library for Python.

+## Features

+- Nodes can represent anything (e.g. text, atoms, people)
+- Edges can hold arbitrary data (e.g. weights, distances)
+- Standard graph algorithms included
+- API is similar to NetworkX, with support for core classes and algorithms.
+- Works in Node.JS and Browser
+- Open-source BSD License

 <table>
 	<tr>